Jameshskelton/Reddit-NLP/README.md

 ____________________________________________________________________________________

 The final resulting modeling came from a decision tree comprised of Random Forest Classifers.
 Using rank ordering, the most likely meta and then subreddit within the meta was chosen based on the .predict_proba_ method.

+First, the dataframe was dummyized for the 'meta' column.
+For each meta, a Random Forest Classifier was fit to each dummy meta column as a target using the cleaned, tokenized, and lemmatized text data as input.

+Second, each meta was seperated into its own dataframe. from there, the constituent subreddits were dummyized.
+For each subreddit, a Random Forest Classifier was fit with the target as the dummy subreddit and its input text being the text data for the entire meta.

+To utilize this multitude of models, a function was created that takes an input test string.
+The test string is cleaned, tokenized, and lemmatized in the same fashion as the original comment data.
+It is then run through each meta model using the predict_proba_ method to determine a rank order of the most likely meta the new text would fall into, as if it were a held out part of the original data set.
+Depending on which meta model it was determined to fall into, it was then run through the constituent subreddit models.
+This produces another rank ordering of probabilities based on the predict_proba_ method again.
+This ordered list then selects the subreddit category that the comment had the highest probability of falling in.
+This subreddit name is then returned by the function along with the probability value.

+In application, this allows for an effective prediction of what sorts of text comments are most likely to fall into the wide range of possible metas and then subreddits within those metas.